Verify

 sourcefire.com

-Why is the trust score of sourcefire.com very high?
+The trust score of sourcefire.com is very high.
+Why?

 https://sourcefire.com redirected to https//www.snort.org during the time we crawled it.
 Snort is an open-source, free, and lightweight network intrusion detection system (NIDS) software for Linux and Windows.
 It is widely used for detecting and preventing network intrusions and malicious activities.
 Snort is known for its real-time traffic analysis, packet logging, and versatile rule-based detection capabilities.
 It can be deployed as a packet sniffer, packet logger, or a full-blown network intrusion prevention system (IPS).
 Snort uses a series of rules to define malicious network activity and generates alerts for users when it detects packets that match these rules.
 It can also be deployed inline to stop malicious packets.